jmbabaran1/IoT1/README.md

 ## Project Description

-A testbed was developed for the Smart i-LAB Project's IoT Platform located at the University of the Philippines - Diliman Campus' Electrical and Electronics Engineering Institute (EEEI) Room 308.
+A testbed developed for the Smart i-LAB Project's IoT Platform located at the University of the Philippines - Diliman Campus' Electrical and Electronics Engineering Institute (EEEI) Room 308.
 This is implemented through RESTful API standard web-based access points for sensor data acquisition and device controls supported by a TimescaleDB (PostgreSQL-based) database, Python databridge APIs, an EMQX Broker (MQTT-based communication protocol), and Home Assistant configuration and device access tools.
 Included with the project is a web-based Digital visualization or _Digital Twin_ of the Smart i-LAB, reflecting the status of, as well as providing some level of basic control to, some of the functionalities within the lab.
 This functions both as an aid to remote experimentation/testing and serves as a prime example of the capabilities/functionalities of the testbed since the Digital Twin will be entirely dependent on the RESTful API's endpoints for its core functionalities.

 ## How to Use the Repository (Subject to Changes)